 4. She Still Hasn’t Made an Olympic Team & Is Ranked 129 in the World

-Stokke, whose famous photo is still used on her All-Athletics.com profile, is only the 129th ranked female pole vaulter in the world.
+Stokke, whose famous photo is still used on her All-Athletics.com profile, is the 129th-ranked female pole vaulter in the world.
 Emaline Thompson of Jamaica is the #1 ranked female pole vaulter, but has just 89,900 followers on Instagram.
 Stokke has 289,000 followers.

 Stokke continues to train and compete, now working out in Arizona.
 But she still hasn’t made an Olympic team.
 She was among 12 pole vaulters to fail to jump over the first height at the 2012 U.S. Olympic Trials.
 In 2016, she didn’t qualify for the Olympic Trials.

-When she’s not worried about training, Stokke loves power yoga, she told Athleta in 2015.
-She explained her work regimen to the site:
+When she’s not training, Stokke loves power yoga, she told Athleta in 2015.
+She explained her workout regimen to the site: